 All Growing Up and New Adventures

-This year has been the most exciting change of our entire family’s timeline!
+This year has been the most exciting change in our entire family’s timeline!

-Basil turned 15 this year.
-She had an awesome party with her mom hosting her and her friends for a night of glowsticks and fun!
+Basil turned 15 this year in February.
+She had an excellent party with her mom hosting her and her friends for a night of glowsticks and fun!
 What’s better than a room full of teenagers? 😂 They even made a fun dance video.
 Check out the video here:

 March was pretty exciting career-wise.
 I applied for the Bank Escalated Solutions Team doing escalated casework for customer complaints and I got the role!
 No more inbound calls for me and a lot more of a push in the right direction for the future!

 On May 31st Riley’s Graduation Ceremony was held at the Herb Brooks National Hockey Center on the SCSU campus.
 You can see Riley at the 1:53:26 mark; his name is announced, and he walks across the stage.